Adrianht/homepageV2/README.md

-Now with next.js and better accessability + seo 🖥️
+Now with SSR by next.js and better accessibility + seo 🖥️